What is Sandstone?

-Unlike limestone, chalk, or coal that are organic in origin, sandstones are clastic material.
+Unlike limestone, chalk, or coal which are organic in origin, sandstones are clastic material.
 Grains like pre-existing rock segments or mineral crystals form the sandstones by cementing themselves together.
 The types of cement that bind the grains are mostly calcite, clays, and silica.
 These sand grains come in a size range of 0.1 to 2.0mm.
 For your information, rocks made of smaller grain sizes include siltstones and shales.
 People generally call it clay or argillaceous sediments.
 Similarly, stones made of large grain sizes are breccia and conglomerate rocks, also known as rutaceous sediments.

 Sandstone Formation and associated characteristics

 Let us now understand the sandstone formation process.
 The primary mechanism of sandstone formation involves the sedimentation of grains from the water of rivers, lakes, or seas.
-The deposition environment is an essential element determining the sandstone formation characteristics where they include the grain size, composition, and sorting on a micro-level.
+The deposition environment is an essential element determining the sandstone formation characteristics which include the grain size, composition, and sorting on a micro-level.
 On a macro level, it refers to the rock geometry of Sandstones.

 Broad categories of Sandstones